 Immediate Family.
 Immediate family for purposes of these policies means employee's spouse, guardian, children, brother, sister, parent(s), in-laws of the employee, grandparents, grandchildren, step-parents, step-children, and anyone living as a part of the household of the employee.

 Military Training Leave.
 The annual two-week military training absence from work for members of the National Guard or Reserves.
-Regular status employees shall receive the difference between military pay and their regularly scheduled work-week pay during that time.
+Regular status employees shall receive their regularly scheduled work-week pay during that time.